qtoggle/qtoggleserver-eq3bt/README.md

     ...
     {
         driver = "qtoggleserver.eq3bt.EQ3BTThermostat"
-        name = "livingroom"             # a name of your choice address = "00:1A:22:AA:BB:CC"   # bluetooth address of the device }
+        name = "livingradiator"         # a name of your choice address = "00:1A:22:AA:BB:CC"   # bluetooth address of the device }
     ...